Kigo: History

+A lighter form of renga called haikai no renga ("playful" linked verse) was introduced in the 16th century, and became a salon type recreation by the Tokugawa era.
+Poets soon began to compose hokku independent of the longer, collaborative renga and it began to become an independent style.
+In the early twentieth century poets began experimenting with breaking the traditional elements of haiku, such as omitting the kigo entirely.
+This eventually led to the New Haiku and free verse haiku movements, which advocated more modern styles of haiku.
+Today most Japanese haiku include a kigo, though many haiku written in languages other than Japanese omit it (see for example Haiku in English).

+Significance

+Season words are evocative of images that are associated with the same time of year.
+For readers in New England, a poem about frost on a pumpkin evokes other sensations and traditions, like frosty air and apple cider.
+For Higginson writing in The Haiku Seasons, season words are a type of logopoeia--a word used not just for its meaning, but for its associations with other ideas.

 Seasons

 The association of kigo with a particular season may be obvious, though sometimes it is more subtle.
-Pumpkins (kabocha) are a winter squash associated with the autumn harvest.
+In Japan, Pumpkins (kabocha) are a winter squash associated with the autumn harvest.
 It may be less obvious why the moon (tsuki) is an autumn kigo, since it is visible year round.
 In autumn the days become shorter and the nights longer, yet they are still warm enough to stay outside, so one is more likely to notice the moon.
 Often, the night sky will be free of clouds in autumn, with the moon visible.
 The full moon can help farmers work after the sun goes down to harvest their crops (a harvest moon).

 Japanese seasons

+Japan is long from north to south, so the seasonal features vary from place to place.
+The sense of season in kigo is based on the region between Kyoto and Tokyo, because Japanese classical literature developed mainly in this area.
 In the Japanese calendar, seasons traditionally followed the lunisolar calendar with the solstices and equinoxes at the middle of a season.
 The traditional Japanese seasons are: